-The Miss Piggy/Yoda creator/voice talent plays Mr. Collins of the American embassy, who attempts in vain to console David.
+Frank Oz, known for being the Miss Piggy/Yoda creator/voice talent, plays Mr. Collins of the American embassy, who attempts in vain to console David.
 His voice is also heard later, during a Britain-only excerpt of The Muppet Show: Señor Wences (1980).
-He appears in all of Landis's films as a good-luck charm.
+He appears in all of Landis' films as a good-luck charm.

 John Landis had a bit of a communication issue on the set with the effects crew.
 He told them to take the head of Inspector Villiers and throw it across the hood of a car.
 They looked at him in puzzlement, and after he picked up the head and threw it himself, they replied, "Oh, you mean the bonnet."

 David Naughton said the transformation scene took 6 days to complete, roughly 10 hours a day spent on applying the makeup, 5 hours on set, and 3 hours of makeup removal.
 Because the makeup took so long to apply and remove, there was only enough time for one setup a day.
 Rick Baker estimated that only half an hour of footage was shot during the entire week.
 The snout protrusion was the last shot to be filmed and it did not include Naughton, but an animatronic head.
 In fact it was the last shot in the entire production and was conducted after the wrap party had been held and the cast and crew started going home.
 Baker found that a little anticlimactic.